brunoarduarte/trybe-exercises/README.md

 A Trybe é uma escola de desenvolvimento web que tem comprometimento genuíno com o sucesso profissional das pessoas estudantes.
 Com o Modelo de Sucesso Compartilhado, quem estuda na Trybe tem a opção de pagar apenas quando já estiver trabalhando.
 São mais de 1500 horas de formação que aborda fundamentos de desenvolvimento web, desenvolvimento, Front-end, Back-end, ciência da computação, engenharia de software, metodologias ágeis e habilidades comportamentais.

+Trybe is a web development school that has a genuine commitment to the professional success of its students.
+With the Shared Success Model, those who study at Trybe have the option of paying only when they are already working.
+There are more than 1500 hours of training that covers fundamentals of web development, development, Front-end, Back-end, computer science, software engineering, agile methodologies and soft skills.